Why It Works

 Meanwhile, season wings all over with salt.
 Place wings in zipper-lock bags (you may need multiple bags to easily hold all the wings).
 Alternatively, slide wings into vacuum bags and seal according to vacuum-sealer manufacturer's instructions.
 If using zipper-lock bags, seal using the water-displacement method.
 Add bagged wings to immersion circulator and cook for 2 hours if cooking at 160°F or 1 hour if cooking at 165°F.

-Arrange wire racks on rimmed baking sheets.
 Remove wings from bags and pat dry; discard juices.
-Arrange wings on wire racks and refrigerate, uncovered, for 8 hours or up to 2 days.
+Arrange wings on wire racks set on rimmed baking sheets and refrigerate, uncovered, for 8 hours or up to 2 days.